 Virginia artist Janet Brome grew up in San Diego.
 She majored in art in college and worked as a fashion illustrator before serving in the Peace Corps in Bolivia.
 She then earned a Master of Teaching degree and worked in arts education in suburban Maryland where she designed and directed a teacher training program in the arts.
 This program, Project Arts, became a national model for arts education.

 In 1978 she became a mother and a potter.
 Her animal pots were sold in craft galleries throughout the country.
 In 1979 the family moved into an old schoolhouse in Limeton, Virginia where she and her husband made pots in the school kitchen.
 After ten years as a potter, Janet returned to the field of education as a Gifted and Talented Resource Teacher.

 She has devoted full time to her artwork since the summer of 2000.
 She has studied at The Maryland College of Art and Design, The Corcoran College of Art, and The Art League in Virginia.
 She has been awarded several grants to continue her studies in art; one from The Front Royal Women's Resource Center in 2000, and one from The Marion Park Lewis Foundation for the Arts in 2005.
 Janet has taught art at Lord Fairfax Community College, the regional Governor's School for the Arts, and privately in local studios.
-She is a member of the Blue Ridge Arts Council and the Washington Sculptors Group, and is one of a group of Virginia artists known as The Six Pack.
+She is a member of the Blue Ridge Arts Council , the Washington Sculptors Group, and is one of a group of Virginia artists known as The Six Pack.

 Her work can be seen at Blue Spiral 1 Gallery in Asheville, NC, the Meghan Candler Gallery in Vero Beach, Fl, and at the R.H.
 Ballard Gallery in Washington, VA.